lakesareadesign/multi.pass/content/plugins/flatty-flat-admin-theme/readme.txt

 = 1.2.3 =
 * Fixed - Show/Hide sidebar button now change state
 * Fixed - Bug on loading login css
-* Added - Now you can add a custom background to the login screen
+* New - Now you can add a custom background to the login screen
-* Added - Click on profile icon in Flatty's topbar now link to profile page
+* New - Click on profile icon in Flatty's topbar now link to profile page
-* Added - Option to remove Welcome Panel in the dashboard
+* New - Option to remove Welcome Panel in the dashboard

 = 1.2.2 =
 * Fixed - Login themes screenshots